arthurfabre/scheduler/README.md

 * Nodes watch tasks they're running to see if they've been stopped / canceled

+* Nodes generate unique UUID for themselves, and store in etcd with a lease
-* Etcd leader monitors nodes (using Maintenance Alarms)
+    * Etcd leader monitors this keyspace for DELETES - indicate a node has gone
-    * When a node fails, it's tasks are migrated to back to "pending" or "complete"
+        * Its tasks are sent back to "queued"
-    * What happens if node doesn't realize it's been considered failed?
-        * Does etcd handle this?
-        * Task proto etcd revision will have changed, node should realize this

 ## ETCD Key Schema